 Introduction

-Food insecurity is defined as the inability to procure sufficient quantities of safe and nutritious foods that promote the physical, emotional, and psychosocial domains of health and well-being [1].
-It is a leading public health issue that affected approximately 13.million (10.5 %) U.S. households in and disproportionately affects low-income households, single parent households, communities of color, and those with a recent diagnosis of cancer [1,2].
+Food insecurity involves the inability to procure sufficient quantities of safe and nutritious foods that promote the physical, emotional, and psychosocial domains of health and well-being [1].
+It is a leading public health issue that affected approximately 13.8 million (10.5 %) U.S. households in 2020 and disproportionately affects low-income households, single parent households, communities of color, and those with a recent diagnosis of cancer [1,2].
 For many households, experiencing a sudden cancer diagnosis and its side effects may worsen food insecurity status.
-Costs and side effects attributable to treatment may prompt lower quality of life (QOL) and physical disability in cancer survivors, which magnify the risks of unemployment and financial sequelae [3,4].
-The multitude of factors at play may, ultimately, lead to cancer survivors experiencing food insecurity [5] .
+Increasing treatment costs and side effects attributable to those treatments may prompt lower quality of life (QOL) and physical disability in cancer survivors, which magnify the risks of unemployment and financial sequelae [3,4],.
+The culmination of these factors, alongside other known risk factors of food insecurity, including younger age, being less educated, belonging to a marginalized community, and having lower income, may ultimately lead to cancer survivors experiencing food insecurity [5] .
 Moreover, estimates from non-nationally representative data suggest that the prevalence of food insecurity in the cancer survivor (defined as any person with a history of cancer, from the time of diagnosis to the end of life) population may be higher than the national average [6–8].

-National guidelines from the WCRF/AICR third expert report describe modifications to lifestyle that cancer survivors may implement following a diagnosis to enhance QOL and prognoses.
-These recommendations include dietary modifications that emphasize consumption of whole grains, vegetables, and fruit, while limiting curtailing the consumption of sugar sweetened beverages and processed meats, as these foods may bolster cancer risk and progression [9].
-Nevertheless, though the evidence-based guidelines may improve QOL and mitigate deleterious outcomes, it is unclear how FI impacts survivors’ facilitycapacity to adhere to those recommendations [10].
+National guidelines from the WCRF/AICR Third Expert Report describe modifications to lifestyle that cancer survivors may implement following a diagnosis.
+These recommendations include dietary modifications that emphasize consumption of whole grains, vegetables, and fruit, while curtailing the consumption of sugar sweetened beverages and processed meats, as these foods may bolster cancer risk and progression [9].
+Though following these evidence-based guidelines may improve QOL and disease outcomes, it is unclear how FI impacts cancer survivors’ capacity to adhere to those recommendations [10].
 Ultimately, the combination of treatment-associated sequelae and food insecurity may aggravate nutritional inadequacy in food insecure cancer survivors.